ers-stars/dolphot_jwst/docs/source/install/install.rst

    * DOLPHOT can be compiled and run without PGPLOT and Fortran, but it will not be able to generate diagnostic plots.
    * DOLPHOT generally complies fine on UNIX/LINUX/MacOS, but it untested on other operating systems (e.g., Windows).
    * See `this workaround <https://github.com/kazuakiyama/homebrew-pgplot>`_ for installing PGPLOT via `Homebrew <https://brew.sh>`_.
+   * DOLPHOT can be built using a number of different C compilers (e.g., GCC, ICC).
+However, due to differences in floating point math treatment, DOLPHOT      output can show minor differences depending on the used compiler.
+During our testing, we have found the GCC compiler to be the most adeherent to IEEE floating point standards and, therefore, recommend it for DOLPHOT installation.

 Downloads
 ------------